samuelbelko/blog/posts/BayesianOptimization.md

 ## Project Tasks

 The project task was to implement TuRBO algorithm *and* integrate it into an existing package `BayesianOptimization.jl`.
-The author of this package and of the project proposal is my supervisor Johanni.
+The author of this package and of the project idea is my supervisor Johanni.

 ## The Challenge